Bill Mather-Brown

-William "Bill" Edgar Mather-Brown (born 14 April 1936) is an Australian Paralympian.
+William Edgar Mather-Brown (14 April 1936 – 17 August 2025) was an Australian Paralympian.
+A member of the Australian team at the inaugural 1960 Rome Paralympics, he went on to win two medals at three Paralympics, along with seven medals at the 1962 Perth Commonwealth Paraplegic Games.

-Personal
+Background

-He was born in the Western Australian city of Fremantle in 1936.
+Mather-Brown was born in the Western Australian city of Fremantle on 14 April 1936.
 He contracted polio in 1938 aged 2 in the town of Agnew in the Goldfields, Northeast of Kalgoorlie.
-He spent 2 years in the Kalgoorlie Hospital before moving back to Perth.
+He spent two years in the Kalgoorlie Hospital before moving back to Perth.
 He married Nadine Vine on 6 January 1967, who attended the 1972 Heidelberg Games as a team nurse.
 They had two children.